 - 5 hours from a car’s cigarette lighter

-- 3-24 hours from solar panels (depending on how many you have)
+- 3-24 hours from solar panels (depending on how many solar panels you have)

 Note: I have one 100-watt solar panel and it takes me roughly 18 hours to charge the Kodiak fully.

 Overall, I’m very pleased with this solar generator and its performance.
-I think it’s a good product that I can easily recommend.
-While for some, the $2000 price tag will be a deterrent, relative to other systems on the market today, this price is cheap, especially when you consider that the Kodiak is rated for 2000+ charge cycles.
+It’s a good product that I can easily recommend.
+While the $2000 price tag will be a deterrent for some, relative to other systems on the market today this price is fair, especially when you consider that the Kodiak is rated for 2000+ charge cycles.